kristofvl/UbiSSHCode/README.md

 > bash ./webssh_project.sh

 * command to run the https server with specified cert and key file is wsshusi

-* to make the server run at startup: (this method didnt work in my PC)

-  1- Open Terminal

-  2- Write crontab -e

-  3- add the following line to it
-    @reboot sh $PIPATH/webssh/startup-run.sh

 * Daemon control